mgutz/mapper/README.md

 # Mapper

 Mapper makes 80% of data access easy and provides unobtrusive access to SQL for the 20% complicated, speed-critical tasks.
-It does not try to replace SQL.

 ## Motivation